 Why choose an MHA program at the UMN School of Public Health?

 The MHA program at the University of Minnesota is ranked as the #2 healthcare management program in the country by the U.S. News & World Report.
 The program sits within the University of Minnesota School of Public Health (SPH).
-Additionally, when the program was founded at the University in 1946, it was one of the first in the country and remains the model for other healthcare management programs around the U.S. and the world.
+Additionally, when the program was founded at the University in 1946, it was one of the first in the country and remains the model for other healthcare management programs around the country and world.

 MHA founder James Hamilton believed the best way to learn was through action.
 He taught his students to never assume anything and encouraged them to probe into ideas rather than simply taking notes.
 His philosophy and rigorous problem-solving method, known as “The Minnesota Way,” are core elements of the UMN’s School of Public Health MHA program.

 The students also compete together in national case competitions that enable them to relate classroom knowledge to specific, real-world problems.

 Historically, 100% of graduating residential students secure administrative fellowships or jobs by July of their graduating year.

 Additionally, the MHA Alumni Association is the oldest, largest, and one of the most active of its kind in the country.
 More than 2,600 graduates are deeply committed to the program and support current students by hosting networking events, acting as mentors, and providing internship opportunities.

 Which School of Public Health MHA program is right for me?